1964 Greek parliamentary election: Campaign

 One of the main messages carried by Papandreou was the goal of establishing a "real democracy".
 On several occasions Papandreou accused Kanellopoulos of copying his political promises, while also arguing that these promises were not consistent with the policies carried out by ERE when they were in power.

 A big part of the political discourse between ERE and the Centre Union was in regard to the relations each party had with the left.
 ERE claimed that Papandreou was supported by EDA, while the Centre Union supporting newspapers accused a number of ERE politicians of being former members of EAM.

 On 13 February, during a campaign speech in Athens, Kanellopoulos stated "Mr Papandreou's Democracy is based on the votes of those who seek to overturn freedom... ...
 Mr Papandreou is not an active comrade of EDA, but he has allowed EDA to consider him their comrade", while also stating that there were only two worlds, democracy and totalitarianism.

 In a campaign speech in front of what the press called an "endless crowd of people", Papandreou stated "Democracy has won.
 Long live Democracy... this election isn't just about a choice between two parties.
 It's about a choice between two worlds.
 The world of decay and the world of regeneration The ERE government lead us to a right wing totalitarianism.
 It wasn't a democracy, it was a corrupted, party based, totalitarian police state.
 There was only a democracy "facade"... we fought... and democracy was restored in its ancient birthplace."

 The EDA claimed that during Papandreou's brief time as prime minister, he kept the "right wing establishment" intact.
 The EDA's proposals included the legalization of the Communist Party of Greece, the release of political prisoners and the official recognition of the Greek resistance.

 Results

-These elections marked the first time Andreas Papandreou stood as a candidate, amassing the largest amount of votes and taking the position of Minister to the First Ministry of State.
+These elections marked the first time Andreas Papandreou stood as a candidate, amassing the largest number of votes and taking the position of Minister to the First Ministry of State.

 Aftermath

 After the results were announced, Papandreou stated "the election results have vindicated our ambitions" while Kanellopoulos conceded, stating "The Greek people have assigned ERE with the role of the opposition, their will is venerable".
 Shortly after the elections, Papandreou formed his first solid government, which would last till 1965.
-However, in 1965 the apostasia crisis, a confrontation between Papandreou and King Constantine II, caused the government to fall.
+However, in 1965 the Iouliana crisis, a confrontation between Papandreou and King Constantine II, caused the government to fall.
 It was replaced by a series of weak governments, comprising centrist defectors and supported by the National Radical Union and Constantine.
 This eventually led to a military dictatorship starting in 1967, which exploited the endless political unrest.